A baby sleep positioner, baby wedge, or bassinet wedge is not safe and forms a potentially fatal risk

 So there is no way we can take this risk.
-Still you do want to find a
+Still you might need to find a

-way to keep your baby safely on her back.
+way to keep your baby safely on their back.

-What if baby rolls over onto her tummy while asleep?
+What if baby rolls over onto their tummy while asleep?

 First of all, when baby is put to sleep on

 the back in an empty crib (as recommended) and then rolls over, the

 risk of suffocating is lower than with a baby sleep positioner in the